TAGS+ MICROCHIP= GET HOME SAFE

 give someone an excuse to keep your dog because they’ve convinced themselves she

-must have been abandoned, or that you must be an irrresponsible owner.
+must have been abandoned, or that you must be an irresponsible owner.

 People can make all kinds of assumptions about your poor lost dog…. and

-WHAT TO DO IF YOUR PET GETS LOST
+WHAT TO DO IF YOUR DOG GETS LOST

 ·